An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Dynamic programming algorithm

 Formally, $\Pi_{i,j}$ is defined as follows.
 First, let us replace all face labels~$j$ by~$i$.
-Now, for each face~$f$ of~$\Pi$ that is homeomorphic to a disk and labelled~0, we do the following.
-The boundary of~$f$ is made of edges of~$\Pi$; for the sake of the discussion, let us temporarily label each such edge by the label of the face on the other side of~$f$.
-If all edges on the boundary of~$f$ all labelled~$i$, then we remove all these edges, and $f$ becomes part of a larger face labelled~$i$.
+Now, for each face~$f$ of~$\Pi$ that is homeomorphic to an open disk, possibly with additional points on the boundary of~$\complex$, and labelled~0, we do the following.
+The boundary of~$f$ is made of edges of~$\Pi$, possibly with additional points on the boundary of~$\complex$; for the sake of the discussion, let us temporarily label each such edge by the label of the face on the other side of~$f$.
+If the boundary of~$f$ is entirely made of edges labelled~$i$ (without boundary points of~$\complex$), then we remove all these edges, and $f$ becomes part of a larger face labelled~$i$.
 Otherwise, for each maximal subsequence $e_1,\ldots,e_\ell$ of edges along the boundary of~$f$ that are all labelled~$i$, we remove each of $e_1,\ldots,e_\ell$, and replace them with an edge inside~$f$ from the source of~$e_1$ to the target of~$e_\ell$.
-Finally, we remove all isolated vertices that do not coincide with a singular point of~$\complex$, and all vertices in the relative interior of an isolated segment that are incident to two faces with the same label.
+Finally, we remove all isolated vertices that do not coincide with singular vertices of~$\complex$, and all vertices in the relative interior of an isolated edge that are incident to two faces with the same label.